We may earn commission from affiliate links β

 Konoba Pece

 As one of the best konobas in the region, this gem sits on a hilltop in the little hamlet of Vinjerec, just north of Zadar.
 The interior may seem a bit plain, but don’t let that fool you.
 The food that is served here is unlike anything you’ve tried before.
-Fish are caught fresh daily, and the dishes prepared with them are delightful and full of flavor.
+Fish are caught fresh daily, and the dishes prepared with them are delightful and flavorful.
 If you love seafood, this konoba is an absolute must!

 Local Tip: Book in advance and ask for a table on the terrace because the view is absolutely breathtaking.